-Cost: \$50 Year 11 \$50 Year 12 2 units Major Project: yes
+2 units Major Project: yes

-INVESTIGATING SCIENCE ATAR
+INVESTIGATING SCIENCE

-The study of Investigating Science in Stage 6 enables students to develop an appreciation and understanding of science as a body of knowledge and a set of valuable processes that provide humans with an ability to understand themselves and the world in which they live.
-Through applying Working Scientifically skills processes, the course aims to enhance students' analytical and problem-solving skills, in order to make evidence-based decisions and engage with and positively participate in an everchanging, interconnected technological world.
+The study of Investigating Science in Stage 6 enables develop students to an appreciation and understanding of science as a body of knowledge and a set of valuable processes that provide humans with an ability to understand themselves and the world in they live.
+Through applying Working which Scientifically skills processes, the course aims to enhance students' analytical and problem-solving skills, in order to make evidence-based decisions and engage with and positively participate in an everchanging, interconnected technological world.

-- Module 1 Cause and Effect Observing
+- Module 1: Cause and Effect Observing

-- Module 2 Cause and Effect Inferences and Generalisations
+- Module 2: Cause and Effect Inferences

-- Module 3 Scientific Models
+and Generalisations

-- Module 4 Theories and Laws
+- Module 3: Scientific Models

-- Module 5 Scientific Investigations
+- Module 4: Theories and Laws

-- Module 6 Technologies
+- Module 5: Scientific Investigations

-- Module 7 Fact or Fallacy?
+- Module 6: Technologies

-- Module 8 Science and Society
+- Module 7: Fact or Fallacy?

-Investigating Science encourages the development of a range of capabilities and capacities that enhance a student's ability to participate in all aspects of community life and within a fast-changing technological landscape.
-The knowledge, understanding and skills gained from this course are intended to support students' ongoing engagement with science, and to form the foundation for further studies and participation in current and emerging STEM-related post-school activities and industries.
+- Module 8: Science and Society

+Career Relevance/Pathways/Transferable Skills Investigating Science encourages the development of a range of capabilities and capacities that enhance a student's ability to participate in all aspects of and within community life а fast-changing landscape.
+The technological knowledge, understanding and skills gained from this course are intended to support students' ongoing engagement with science, and to form the foundation for further studies and participation in current and emerging STEM-related post-school activities and industries.
 This course is highly recommended for all science based courses at university.